SoldatovAlex/rest_api/README.md

 Task 2: Implement a function which will return n’th number of Fibonacci sequence.
 # Solution
 To implement the first task(to build a REST API), the following frameworks were chosen: flask, flask_restful,sqlalchemy.
-As DBMS was chosen sqlite3.
-The solution to the first task is contained in the files: 'rest_api', 'setup_db'
+The solution to the first task is contained in the files: 'rest_api', 'setup_db'.

 To implement the second task(return n’th number of Fibonacci sequence) were used standard library tools.
 In file 'utils' contained 2 solutions.